 Being outdoors has been one of my favorite pastimes, so at some point, I ended up taking my camera outside.
 With the Blue Ridge Mountains in my backyard, I have hiked half of the Appalachian Trail that runs through my home state, Virginia.
-The Commonwealth holds about a fourth of the whole trail, so you could say I hiked about an eighth of the whole thing.
-Additionally, I have had the unique opportunity to complete a night summit on Mt.
-Fuji in order to witness a once in a lifetime sunrise experience in Japan.
-I have trekked and skied Jungfrau, the 'roof of Europe,' in the Swiss Alps, hill walked through West Ireland's Connemara wilderness, and wandered aimlessly in Colorado's back country -just to name a few exhilarating experiences I have been fortunate enough to return from and have a story to tell.
-Exploration is an invaluable, positive freedom that fuels my inner sense of self.
-Thus, that one word to describe myself would have to be explorer.
+I've completed a night summit on Mt.
+Fuji, Japan in order to witness a once in a lifetime sunrise, trekked and skied Jungfrau, the 'roof of Europe,' in the Swiss Alps, hill walked through West Ireland's Connemara wilderness, and wandered aimlessly in Colorado's back country.
+Exploration is an invaluable, positive freedom that drives me to continuously discover my inner sense of self.

-I am currently a second year graduate student in political science at Virginia Polytechnic Institute and State University.
+I am currently a second year graduate student in the Political Science Department at Virginia Polytechnic Institute and State University.
 I completed my undergrad at Saint Joseph’s University in West Philadelphia.

-Finally, I am back in the Blue Ridge mountains, a scene that I am fortunate to call home.
+I am back in the Blue Ridge mountains, a scene that I am fortunate to call home.
 Previously, I attended a Jesuit, liberal arts college which pushed me to focus on the relational aspect of photography.
-Community as an invaluable entity has been the basis of my education as I find myself drawn to the unique relationships that can be built through community service.
-Consequently, there are repercussions of pointing a lens at subjects and this is the starting point for my artistic exploration.
+Community has been the basis of my education as I find myself drawn to the unique relationships that can be built in academics and community service.
+There are repercussions of pointing a lens at subjects; this is the starting point for my artistic exploration.
 I work for the rare moments found in urban settings and I try to contrast them with greenery I find in nature.
 To me, photography is constantly presenting me with new challenges that push me to develop both necessary techniques and an understanding of the relationship between the camera and my subjects.